BP - OpMode

 Firstly, we had to train OpMode with healthy operating data.
 Good operational mode was derived from upstream and downstream temperature and pressure tags, as well as the choke position, bounded by a period of several years into its operation.

-The change in Principal Components (an interim result tags produced by OpMode) identified a large change 9-10 months before the operations were stopped and choke was replaced.
+The change in Principal Components (an interim result tags produced by OpMode) identified a large change 9-10 months before the operations were stopped and the choke was replaced.
 The application could have alerted about this change and helped engineers to prepare, reducing the likelihood of unplanned downtime.

 The above result can be simplified into a binary tag that identifies if the choke is operating in “normal” mode or not.